News Reporter Resume Examples and Tips

 - Skills Break this section into categories: professional skills, such as knowledge of content management systems and video platforms, or knowledge of specialized subjects (e.g., sports, or city hall politics), and soft skills such as excellent communication, time management or decision-making.

-- Work History Rather than listing all your daily responsibilities in previous jobs, focus on work achievements that communicate your versatility and experience.
+- Work History Rather than listing all your daily responsibilities in previous jobs, focus on work accomplishments that communicate your versatility and experience.
 For example: “Reported on a variety of topics for evening newscasts, including parenting, local crime and human interest stories.”

 - Education Include your top academic achievement (e.g., bachelor’s or associate degree in journalism or mass communication), along with any additional certifications or coursework in related areas, such as a Graduate Certificate in Broadcast Journalism.